 Leverage technology

 Modern warehouse management systems (WMS) and automation tools can provide valuable data to guide layout decisions.
 For example, a WMS can track inventory turnover, highlight high-demand products, and optimise storage locations.
-There are also other systems including: barcode scanners to improve tracking accuracy, automated guided vehicles (AGVs) to transport goods and inventory management software to streamline operations and manage stock levels.
+There are also other systems including: barcode scanners and labelling systems to improve tracking accuracy, automated guided vehicles (AGVs) to transport goods and inventory management software to streamline operations and manage stock levels.

 Safety Zones and signage